instantOS/instantWM/README.md

 ## Installation

-It is preinstalled on instantOS
+It is preinstalled on instantOS.
-You can manually install the git build by cloning the repo and then running build.sh
+You can manually install the git build at your own risk by cloning the repo and then running build.sh, however you'll likely be missing a lot of other tools if you're not on instantOS.
+It is not recommended to use instantWM with other distributions.

 ```sh
 git clone --depth=1 https://github.com/instantOS/instantWM.git